‘I feel as if I’ve been set free’: Washingtonians who felt hostility under Trump find emotional release in Biden inauguration

 Married couple Mohammad Taha Bahadori and Sama Ghoba were outright celebrating the inauguration, sharing a pizza in the afternoon at a cafe picnic table.
 The two had been separated for more than three years by the travel ban.
 Bahadori, who works for Amazon, lived in Seattle while Ghoba lived in Iran, one of the countries named in the ban.

 After years of meeting in Iran or other countries around the world, they moved to Vancouver, B.C., so they could be together.
-The U.S. government finally granted Ghoba a visa last year, then a green card; she assumes she got a waiver to the travel ban although she never heard for sure.
+The U.S. government finally granted Ghoba a visa last year, then a green card; she assumes she got a waiver from the travel ban although she never heard for sure.

 Still, they said Biden’s presidency, and the end of the travel ban, is a relief.
-Their parents, still in Iran, haven’t been able to visit them because of the ban.
+Their parents, still in Iran, haven’t been able to visit them.
 They plan to have kids and would like Ghoba’s mother to come when they do.

 Despite the ban, they said they didn’t give up hope on their adopted country.
 The American people, if not the government, “treated us very well,” Bahadori said.
 People commiserated with him when Trump enacted the ban, including African American staff at the Georgia Institute of Technology, where he was then a post-doctoral fellow.
 “They said not everything is ideal in the U.S. but … we have to always work to make things better.”

 Yet, the past four years have made some people wonder about their fellow Americans.
-Seeing Trump supporters storm the U.S. Capitol, some current or former law enforcement officials, made Ollie Garrett nervous.
+Seeing Trump supporters storm the U.S. Capitol, some of them allegedly current or former law enforcement officials, made Ollie Garrett nervous.
 “You don’t really know who’s one of them and who’s not,” said Garrett, head of a Bellevue debt collection company and president of Tabor 100, a group that promotes African American businesses.

 “What are they really angry about?”
 Race?
 Something else?
 Whatever it is, it isn’t going away soon, she said.
 “Trump was elected for a reason.”